 Mainstays all over Mexico include pork, beef, chicken, corn and corn products (tortillas, tamales, sopes), and beans and rice cooked in a variety of ways, depending on the region.
 Some of my family favorites are elotes, guacamole and chilaquiles.

 Elote is the evolution of a Nahuatl word meaning "corn on the cob".
 As a child, I ate elote sold by vendors in the streets of Coyoacan, an eclectic historical neighborhood in Mexico City.
 They are served on stick, first rolled in mayonnaise, queso cotija (cotija cheese) and chili powder.
 The mayonnaise in Mexico is made with limes instead of lemons.
-Mayonesa McCormick (lime mayonnaise) is available here and sold at Walmart in Manchester for less than $4.
-The lime imparts an incredible flavor not just on elote, but on sandwiches and tuna salad.
-La Morena grocery store in Manchester also sells the lime mayonnaise and queso cotija.
+Mayonesa McCormick (lime mayonnaise) is available here and sold at in Manchester for less than $4.
+The lime imparts an incredible flavor not just on elote, but on sandwiches and tuna salad. grocery store in Manchester also sells the lime mayonnaise and queso cotija.
 Queso cotija is an aged cow cheese similar in saltiness and texture to feta cheese, but has a truly unique quality that is connected to the authenticity of the dish.

 4 ears of corn